-Orientation provides important information students need to succeed in college.
-The requirement may be fulfilled either through an orientation workshop or through a Counseling 50 course.
-See www.deanza.edu/counseling/newstudents.html for details.
+Orientation provides important information students need to succeed

+- in college.
+The requirement may be fulfilled either through an orientation workshop or the online orientation.
+See www.deanza.edu/counseling/newstudents.html for details. - Complete an educational plan through Degree Works.
+New students develop an abbreviated educational plan for their first one or two quarters.
+Continuing students should have a comprehensive educational plan for three or more quarters.